Conflict Management Services team

 The Conflict Management Office (CMO) is a centre of excellence in conflict resolution.
 Our team of dedicated conflict management practitioners considers trauma-informed and inclusive approaches for individuals and teams.
 We also access a diversity of experiences and backgrounds through external contractors.

-The CMO provides BC Public Service employees, supervisors and managers a confidential place to assess and resolve interpersonal workplace conflict.
+The CMO provides BC Public Service employees, managers and supervisors a confidential place to assess and resolve interpersonal workplace conflict.

 Participation is voluntary and based on an informal, interest-based approach.